 One of the perks of living in northeast Indiana is the ability to experience all four seasons.
-But this past winter has seemed particularly long, and most of us are ready to enjoy Fort Wayne in all its springtime glory.
-Make sure to visit these ten must-see attractions in Fort Wayne, Indiana this spring.
+Winter always seems to feel particularly long, and most of us are ready to enjoy Fort Wayne in all its springtime glory by March and April.
+Make sure to visit these nine must-see attractions in Fort Wayne, Indiana this spring.

 9 Reasons to Visit Fort Wayne this Spring